Raoul Lufbery: Early life and service

 Raoul Lufbery was born at Avenue de la Poudrière in Chamalières, Puy-de-Dôme, France to American Edward Lufbery and a French mother.
 Lufbery's paternal grandfather was Charles Samson Lufbery, who had emigrated to the United States from Great Britain in the mid-19th century and settled in New York.
 Lufbery's father, Edward moved to Chamalières in 1876, joining his elder brother, George and soon met a local Frenchwoman, Anne Joséphine Vessière, who would later become his wife.
 Raoul was the youngest of their three sons.
 Edward was an American chemist working for a Parisian chocolate company.
-When Lufbery was one, his mother died and his father returned to the United States, where he lived in New York, New Jersey, and then Wallingford, Connecticut in the United States, leaving him to be raised by his maternal grandmother, Madeline Vessière Greniere in France.
+When Lufbery was one, his mother died and his father returned to the United States, where he lived in New York, New Jersey, and then Wallingford, Connecticut, leaving him to be raised by his maternal grandmother, Madeline Vessière Greniere in France.

 Lufbery worked in a chocolate factory in Blois and Clermont-Ferrand until 1904.
 While working in France, Lufbery sent money to his father, who had started a second family in the United States.
 He ran away from his grandparents' home at 19, and travelled to such places as Egypt, Algeria, Tunisia, the Balkans, and Turkey.
 In 1906, Lufbery, along with his middle brother, Charles took a trans-Atlantic liner to the US to search for his father, not knowing that his father had just left for business on an ocean liner heading to France.
 However, he managed to visit other family members in Connecticut.
 He then stayed in Walllingford with his relatives for two years, working at a silver-plating factory.

 Lufbery served in the United States Army from 1907–1909 as a rifleman and saw service in the Philippines.
 He was first assigned from the recruit depot of Fort McDowell, Angel Island to Company F, 20th Infantry Regiment, at the newly established Fort Shafter, Territory of Hawaii on 13 December 1908.
 On 1 April 1909, he was stationed with Company M, at the Presidio of Monterey, California.
 In 1910, he was sent to Cuartel de España, Manila.
 After his time with the US Army, he saw India, Japan, and China.

 In 1912, Lufbery traveled to French Indochina, where he took a job as a mechanic for French aviation pioneer Marc Pourpe, whom he met in Calcutta the same year.
 When war broke out in France, Pourpe joined the French Air Force (Aéronautique Militaire) as a pilot.
 Meanwhile, Lufbery joined the Foreign Legion and later transferred into the Aéronautique Militaire as a mechanic.
 Pourpe's death in a crash ignited Lufbery's desire for revenge and he applied for pilot's training.